Winter Wonderland – Round up

 Now it is already week 5 of the Winter Wonderland Cal.
 It is the last part before the border.

-After that I finished my blanket in peace.
-And this is how part 5 looks in my colours.
+After that I could finally finish my blanket in peace.
+And this is how part 5 looks in my „regular” colours.

 Winter Wonderland Cal – Part 5

-And this is my entire blanket, ojust before adding the border.
+My entire blanket, just before adding the border.

 My colour scheme.